Jacobson-CompSysBio/MENTOR/README.md

 | project_name | ENSG00000042980 | 1 |
 | project_name | ENSG00000198099 | 1 |

-The map table should also be a tab-separated text file with a header.
-Two columns should be present for the **ensembl** ID *(string)* and associated **label** (string) that you would like to display in the dendrogram branch labels.
+The map table should also be a tab-separated text file with a **header**.
+Two columns should be present for the ensembl ID *(string)* and associated label *(string)* that you would like to display in the dendrogram branch labels.
 The example below displays a mapping table for the same five genes.
 If you would like to include a heatmap in the visualization then you must ensure that the labels in the map table match the labels in the heatmap table.

 |     ensembl     |  label  |
 | --------------- | ------- |